noso2k1/wow-website/README.md

 - [ ] Review the "About us" section

 - [ ] Messages in case of no events or no news

+- [x] Make the homepage link to the next show dynamic

 - [x] Website Statistics - Open Website Analysis